ajlennon/chomsky-nuremburg-analysis/_reports/CHOMSKY_ANNOTATED_VERIFIED.md

 title: "If the Nuremberg Laws were Applied..."
 date: 2025-11-20
 source: "Harvard Law School Library's Nuremberg Trials Project"
----

----
-title: "If the Nuremberg Laws were Applied..."
 description: Complete annotated version of Chomsky's essay with verification status for each claim
 order: 7
 ---